liendoanjp2/cwc-vapp/Use Case Scenarios/UseCases.md

 	- See above profile info

 ==================
-*What basic users are able to access:
+*What basic users are able to access, currently:

 - Names of all HTs
 - VEYM emails of all HTs